Why National Beverage Sold Off

 Coexistence is entirely possible and extremely likely

 Topo Chico and LaCroix have thus far coexisted, and I’m certain both are growing at robust rates.
 That said, they don’t directly compete each other as much as one might think.
 Topo Chico is entirely unflavored sparkling water, similar to Pellegrino.
-LaCroix, on the other hand, has thinkpieces dedicated to its crazy, unique blend of flavors like Pampelmousse and Peach-Pear.
+LaCroix, on the other hand, has thinkpieces dedicated to its crazy, unique blend of flavors like Pamplemousse and Peach-Pear.
 They compete with each other the way all beverages technically compete with each other, but I think it's wrong to consider them a 1:1 substitute in the eyes of consumers.

 I also believe LaCroix’s flavors make it a more interesting product for children under 18 who in many cases are growing up drinking LaCroix like I grew up drinking Diet Coke and Sprite (4-5 cans a day).
 I believe this is a solid driver of current growth, and more importantly, I think it will be the primary catalyst of a multi-year volume growth story.